 Discretionary Incentive Programs

 In North Carolina, several financial incentive programs are classified as discretionary in nature.
-Our site location specialists here at the Department of Commerce will help guide your company through the application and evaluation process every step of the way.Note: A public comment period is underway with regard to Criteria for the Job Maintenance and Capital Development Fund Program.
+Our site location specialists here at the EDPNC will help guide your company through the application and evaluation process every step of the way.Note: A public comment period is underway with regard to Criteria for the Job Maintenance and Capital Development Fund Program.
 Download additional information.

 A public comment period is also underway with regard to Criteria for the Job Development Investment Grant (JDIG) program.
 Download additional infromation.